seqan/seqan3/doc/howto/write_an_alphabet/index.md

 to model the functionality.
 \snippet test/unit/alphabet/custom_alphabet_test.cpp my_alph

+## Adaptation of a third party type {#howto_write_an_alphabet_custom}

+This example is similar to the previous one, but assuming that you cannot add anything to the namespace of the type that you wish to adapt.
+In that case, you need to specialise the seqan3::custom::alphabet class template and provide the required functionality as static members.

+\snippet test/unit/alphabet/custom_alphabet3_test.cpp third_party_type

 ## Implementation of a non-default-constructible class

 This is an example of a custom alphabet that is not default-constructible and that has a non-default overload for